-If the animation preset does not appear in the Effects & Presets panel, choose Refresh List from the Effects & Presets panel menu.
+- If the animation preset does not appear in the Effects & Presets panel, choose Refresh List from the Effects & Presets panel menu.

-If you apply an animation preset from the Animation Presets > Shapes > Backgrounds category, you can see a custom Animated Shape Control effect in the Effect Controls panel.
-This custom effect is a specialized expression control effect that was created specifically for these animation presets.
+- If you apply an animation preset from the Animation Presets > Shapes > Backgrounds category, you can see a custom Animated Shape Control effect in the Effect Controls panel.
+This custom effect is a specialized expression control effect created specifically for these animation presets.
 You can copy and paste this effect to other layers, or you can save it as an animation preset itself so that you can apply it elsewhere.

 After Effects includes various effects, which you apply to layers to add or modify characteristics of still images, video, and audio.
 For example, an effect can alter the exposure or color of an image, add new visual elements, manipulate sound, distort images, remove grain, enhance lighting, or create a transition.